 4. Bassist John Deacon has turned into a Cubist opera by Pablo Picasso.

-A music video, therefore, that announced the future: how many are smartphone apps and softwares that manipulate the images?
-And how much do we like to use them to improve our shots to post on social networks?
+A music video, therefore, that announced the future: how many are smartphone apps and softwares that manipulate the images to post on social networks?

-The video is set in a miniature cinema.
+The location is a miniature cinema.
 In the room there are no people but puppets and dolls.

 On the screen you can see black and white video of wars (in particular the Second World War and the Gulf War).